mad-lab-fau/mad-gui/docs/customization.rst

         def load_sensor_data(self, file) -> Dict:
             # We create a dictionary with one key for each plot we want to generate.
-            # Each value of the dictionary is a pandas dataframe, with columns being the single data streams /
+            # Each value of the dictionary is a pandas dataframe,
-            # sensor channels.
+            # with columns being the single data streams / sensor channels.
-            sensor_data =
-            sensor_data['something_my_algorithm_needs_but_should_not_be_plotted'] = 42
             data = {
             "IMU Hip": {
                 "sensor_data": pd.read_csv(file)[['x', 'y', 'z']],
                 "sampling_rate_hz": 50,
-                # note: very other key will become part of the dictionary PlotData.additional_data, as for example the
+                # note: all other items will become part of the dictionary PlotData.additional_data,
-                # following one.
-This way it is not plotted, but is available for algorithms later on.
+                # This data it is not plotted, but is available for algorithms later on.
-                "additional_data": sensor_data['something_my_algorithm_needs_but_should_not_be_plotted']
+                "additional_data": Path(file).name
                 }
             }

             return data

     start_gui(
-        data_dir=".", # you can also put a directory of your choice here, e.g. "/home" or "C:/" plugins=[CustomImporter],
+        data_dir=".",
+        plugins=[CustomImporter],
     )

 .. raw:: html

    </details>